bijancn/CarND-Behavioral-Cloning-P3/writeup_report.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+The final model architecture is as described above.
+Here is a visualization of the architecture

-![alt text][image1]
+![alt text][model]

 The final training looks like this
 ```